Rudolf Kaempfe

-Biography

-Kaempfe fought in the First World War on the Western Front and in Serbia.
+World War I and interwar years

+Kaempfe was born in 1883 at Moscow and joined the Royal Prussian Army in 1902.
+He fought in World War I on the western front and in Serbia.
+At the end of the war, he was an Hauptmann serving as the chief of operations on the staff of the 195th Infantry Regiment and had been awarded both classes of the Iron Cross and other decorations.
+He remained in the post-war Reichswehr and served in artillery commands and staff positions.
+He was promoted to Generalmajor in October 1935 and was Artillery Commander 8 from April 1935 to April 1937.
+At that time, he was given command of the 31st Infantry Division, and was promoted to Generalleutnant in January 1938.

+World War II

-In April 1937, he received command of the 31st Infantry Division, with which he participated in the Invasion of Poland and the Battle of France.
+Kaempfe led his division in the Invasion of Poland and the Battle of France.
 In May 1941, he became the commander of the Höheres Kommando z.b.V.
-XXXV, later renamed as XXXV Army Corps.
-At the beginning of the summer of 1941, he participated with his Corps in the attack on Central Russia.
-On 1 July 1941, he was promoted to general of artillery.
-On December 19, 1941, he was awarded the German Cross in Gold.

-In autumn 1942, he gave up his command and was transferred to the Führerreserve.
+XXXV, in January 1942 renamed as XXXV Army Corps.
+At the beginning of the summer of 1941, he participated with his corps in the invasion of the Soviet Union along the central Russian front.
+On 1 July 1941, he was promoted to General der Artillerie.
+On 19 December 1941, he was awarded the German Cross in gold.
+In September 1942, he was removed from his command and was assigned to the Führerreserve.

-In connection with the assassination attempt on Hitler of 20 July 1944, he was arrested on 21 July 1944 by the Gestapo.
+In connection with the assassination attempt on Hitler of 20 July 1944, Kaempfe was arrested on 21 July 1944 by the Gestapo and imprisoned.
 When the war ended in May 1945, he was not liberated, but was taken captive by the Red Army and deported to the Soviet Union.
 He was released from captivity in the autumn of 1949 and returned to Germany.